❯ Looking for aminated silica? Click here.

 In addition, the porosity of the silica surface can be modified by the addition of various templating molecules which can subsequently be removed, giving rise to pores.
 For instance, mesoporous silica shells can be formed by templating off surfactants such as cetyltrimethylammonium bromide (CTAB).

 Silica shelled particles have good salt stability and are one of the best coatings to preserve the optical properties of metal nanoparticles when integrated into composites and coatings, acting as an insulating steric layer that prevents the surface plasmons of particles from interacting with other particles even when the particles themselves may be in physical contact.

 Through the incorporation of other silanes, the silica surface can be rendered hydrophobic.
 It is important to note that the silica on the surface of the particles grown by Stöber growth may be quite labile and can dissolve away to silicic acid species.
 The incomplete hydrolysis of the silane precursors may encourage this dissolution.
 While this may only cause the loss of some surface layers, if these layers contain the functional groups of interest the particles may lose their properties.
 For applications where stability of the silica shell in aqueous solutions is important, we strongly recommend using aluminosilicate shells instead of silica.
 Any silica shell can be transformed into an aluminosilicate shell via a proprietary solution-based method (nanoComposix patent US 9,675,953).

-- Dispersion in a wide range of solvents with a high degree of stability.
+- Dispersive in a wide range of solvents with a high degree of stability

-- Retains optical properties of the metal nanoparticles when integrated into composite and coatings
+- Retain optical properties of the core metal nanoparticles when integrated into composites and coatings

-- Allow the engineering of the particle surface with a wide range of functionality
+- Allows particle surfaces to be modified with exquisite control and a wide range of functionality

 - Allows engineering of controlled aggregates